crowdcent/numerblox/README.md

 ### 3.4.
 Branch structure

 Every new feature should be implemented in a branch that branches from `dev` and has the naming convention `feature/{FEATURE_DESCRIPTION}`.
-Explicit bugfixes should be names `bugfix/{FIX_DESCRIPTION}`.
+Explicit bugfixes should be named `bugfix/{FIX_DESCRIPTION}`.
 An example structure is given below.

 <pre style="white-space:pre;overflow-x:auto;line-height:normal;font-family:Menlo,'DejaVu Sans Mono',consolas,'Courier New',monospace">Branch structure